PatrykKonieczny/CS474_HW1/README.md

 Implements(className, implementationName)

 This method takes two parameters of type string.
 The class name is the name of the class that is implementing the interface that is passed in implementationName.
 This method returns a string of the interface being implemented.
 Evaluated with .evalClass

+Homework 4 – patrykk2

+Evaluated using .evalClass
+ExceptionClassDef(name: String, field: Field(axs, name))

+This method defines a new exception.
+It takes a name parameter, which is of type string, and a field parameter which is a Field expression(which takes a access type parameter and a name parameter and both are strings).

+Evaluated using .eval
+IF(condition: Check(), thenBlock: SetOps, elseBlock: SetOps)

+The IF method takes a Boolean condtition.
+The only Boolean condition that is available in the SetOps library is Check, so that is the only expression that can be taken.
+The thenBlock and elseBlock parameters are of type set ops.
+The thenBlock set operation executes if the condition is true and the elseBlock condition executes if the condition is false.

+ThrowException(name: String, message: String)

+This method takes a name of an already defined exception, and a message that should be connected to that expression.
+This method throws a new exception and can only be thrown from inside the CatchException function.
+This method bypasses all expressions till a Catch expression is reached.
+If the catch exception is not reached an error occurs because the exception was not caught.

+CatchException(name: String , expressions: SetOps*)

+This method takes a name perameter of type string, and a list of set expressions of type SetOps.
+The name is the name of a defined Exception which can be thrown from within this expression.
+The list of expressions are any SetOps expressions that are evaluated with .eval.

+Catch(name: String, expressions: SetOps*)

+This method takes a parameter name of type string and a list of expressions of type SetOps.
+The name is the name of the exception that is being caught and the list of expressions are any SetOps expressions that are evaluated with .eval.

+GetExceptionMessage(name: String, fieldName:String)

+This method takes a parameter name of type string and a fieldName of type string.
+The name is of a thrown exception that you would like to get the message from.
+The field name is the name of the field when the exception was defined.
+This method returns the message of the exception in a Set.